leeola/fixity-v4/README.md

 ## Project Goals

-With much inspiration from [Perkeep](https://perkeep.org), Fixity aims to be:
+With massive inspiration from [Perkeep](https://perkeep.org), Fixity aims to be:

 - Low maintenance, small in scope.
-- Easily sync files between computers.
 - Versioned and content addressable.
-- An embeddable database "for your life"
+- An embeddable database "for your life".
+- Syncable with safety and confidence _(content addressable)_.

-## Why not Perkeep _(née Camlistore)_?
+## Perkeep _(née Camlistore)_?

-None, you should use Perkeep.
-As far as why i develop Fixity?
+There are no reasons, you should use Perkeep.

+## Why write this then?

-Experimentation and and flexibility, primarily.
+Experimentation and flexibility, primarily.
 I want the ability to control drastic changes to the underlying system and design.
-As this project has done, many times prior.
+For example, being a small embeddable database is important to me and the design will reflect that.

 With that said, as time goes on there may be a small differences in this project that give it merit.
 Only time will tell.

+For now, your data is important.
+Use Perkeep.

 ## License